BurningOKR/BurningOKR/README.md

    5. Install Dependencies (in the frontend folder) `npm install`
    6. Install Postgres (optional via Docker)

 5. Open the frontend-folder and the backend-folder in seperate windows in your IDE.
-(We recommend IntelliJ, VS Code should also do the trick)
+(We recommend IntelliJ)
 6. [Configure](/docs/configure.md) the backend.
 7. Start the frontend with `npm start`
 8. Start the backend with the gradle `Start backend` configuration.